loldenburg/datalayertests-gcp/README.md

 -- ...to here
 #@formatter: on
 ```
 7. Go to IAM.
-Select the "App Engine default service account" and confirm that this account has "Editor" permissions. #todo check if that is correct!
+Select the "App Engine default service account" and confirm that this account has "BigQuery Editor" permissions. #todo check if that is correct!
 8. Finally, go into your code editor and open the file `data-layer-tests-gcp/datalayer_error_log.py`.
 9. Set env variables to run your code locally (guide for PyCharm).
    1. Set a breakpoint at the start of the code and then click on Debug above the code editor.
    2. When the code pauses at the breakpoint, click on the dropdown next to the green "play" button and select "Edit Configurations".
    3. Add "GCP_PROJECT_ID" with the value of your GCP project id ![img.png](edit-env-vars-pycharm.png)
 10. Change the row `big_query_enabled = False` to `big_query_enabled = True` and push to the main branch of your GitHub repository.
-1After the build, your cloud function will now write all your data layer errors to BigQuery.
+11. After the build, your cloud function will now write all your data layer errors to BigQuery.

 ### Data Studio